-The Group's investment in Parklane Hotels Ltd is measured at fair value through other comprehensive income, in accordance with the IFRS 9 principles "Financial Instruments".
+On 31st December 2020, the Group's investment in Parklane Hotels Ltd is measured at fair value through other comprehensive income, in accordance with the IFRS 9 principles "Financial Instruments".

-The Group's share in Parklane Hotels Ltd issued share capital is 24,98% (2019: 24,98%).
-Although the Group holds more than 20% of the voting rights, the Group considers that it does not have a significant influence to Parklane Hotels Limited as it does not have the opportunity in the financial and administrative decisions of Parklane Hotels Limited.
+The Group's share in Parklane Hotels Ltd issued share capital is 0% (2020: 24,98%).
+Although the Group held more than 20% of the voting rights on 31 December 2020, the Group's assessment was that it did not have a significant influence on Parklane Hotels Limited as it did not have the ability to participate in the management decisions of Parklane Hotels Limited.